drupalAM/drupal-am/modules/contrib/fontawesome/README.txt

  * Introduction
  * Installation
+ * Usage
  * Credits

-INTRODUCTION 8.x version
+INTRODUCTION 8.2.x version
 ------------
-Font Awesome (http://fontawesome.io) is the iconic font designed for use with Bootstrap (http://getbootstrap.com).
-8.x branch is under heavy development and is supposed to be used for testing and bug fixes only.
+Font Awesome (http://fontawesome.com) is the web's most popular icon set and toolkit.
+This release of the Font Awesome Icons module supports Font Awesome versions higher than 5.0.
+For older versions of Font Awesome, you should download and install Font Awesome Icons 8.1.x.
+See the Font Awesome Icons page on Drupal.org for more information.

 "fontawesome" provides integration of "Font Awesome" with Drupal.
 Once enabled "Font Awesome" icon fonts could be used as: